Tri-Valley Central School

 Tri-Valley Secondary School is located on 34 Moore Hill Road, near the Rondout Reservoir, east of Grahamsville, New York.
 It educates students from pre-kindergarten to twelfth grade and is within the Tri-Valley Central School District.
 It gets its name from the three streams that rise in that area of the Catskill Mountains, Rondout Creek, Chestnut Creek, and the Neversink River.

-The original school building is currently used by the high school grades.
+The original school building is used by the high school grades.
 It dates to the early 1950s and faces the church and cemetery in the Grahamsville Historic District just across the road.
 It was built on the site of the former Grahamsville one room schoolhouse.
 Two additions have been constructed to create the present middle and elementary schools, which combine to create a C-shaped structure with a parking lot in the middle.